exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 **Purpose:** Describe the third-party source(s) of the exercise.

 For more information, please read [this in-depth description][docs-source.md], watch [this video][anatomy-of-a-concept-exercise-video] and check [this example file][example-docs-source.md].

+_Skip this step if there aren't any third-party sources._

 ## Create `.meta/config.json` file